 1. Visit Japanese Bridge

-This probably the most popular or touristy place in Hoi An.
+Located in the Old Town Heritage Centre, this probably the most popular or touristy place in Hoi An.
 This Japanese Bridge symbolises Hoi An.
 You can go in and walk from one end to another.
 Both side of the bridge will bring you to a lot of small artsy souvenir shops.

 According to history, around 17th century the Japanese build this covered bridge over the stream to do business with the local people of Hoi An.
 Hoi An was once an important port wherein Chinese, Japanese and European boats come and do business with Vietnamese people.